 How’s your customer service skills?
 Everyone you meet can be a potential customer.
 Are you empathetic towards others?
 Most people, at some point, need the help of a florist, particularly for loved ones who are sick, having a birthday or anniversary, as well as, for when someone passes away.
 The way you handle business by communicating pleasantly and effectively can make you or break you, especially in today’s world of modern technology where negative reviews can be very harmful to your success.
 You must establish business relationships with your customers, however, a personal touch may be necessary in stressful times of sorrow.
 A kind word, patience and understanding may be exactly what your customer needs when choosing flowers for a difficult event, such as a funeral.
 Word of mouth will be your best way to gain new clients.

 If you would like to eventually own your own florist business, are you prepared to handle the day-to-day operations?
 You must have a general understanding of economics, accounting, sales and marketing.
 Be prepared to be well-organized, a problem-solver and work well under pressure to meet deadlines and deliveries.

 The exceptional florist must be able to create a floral arrangement that is appropriate to the occasion, thought-provoking and one that displays an artistic element that is aesthetically and fragrantly pleasing.
 You must be qualified to design a work of art that coveys an appreciation for nature.
-If you are interested in this career field, please see our choices for the best Online Schools for Floral Design programs.
+If you are interested in this career field, please see our choices for the best Online Schools for Becoming a Florist – Floral Design programs.